BitLee-design/MyPortfolio/README.md

 It also contains a contact form where you will be able to send an email to my inbox.

 Também contêm um forma automática para ênvio de email para meu correio eletrónico

+# AI
+There is also an AI page that you can interact with.

+Está também disponível uma página de Inteligência Artificial que poderá explorar.
 # More Info

 https://github.com/BitLee-design/BitLee-design/blob/main/README.md